COVID-19: Parliamentary panel recommends audit of 'deaths due to oxygen shortage' | Health

 ''The ministry must meticulously examine the oxygen-stricken Covid deaths and ensure that proper compensation is accorded to the families of the victims,'' the panel said, adding it expected more transparency and accountability from government agencies.

-There were several instances of patients' families pleading for oxygen and waiting in queues for cylinders and the media reported stories of hospitals running out of the life-saving gas and making desperate appeals when they were reportedly left with only a few hours of supply, it said.
+There were several instances of patients' families pleading for oxygen and waiting in queues for cylinders and the media reports about hospitals running out of life-saving gas and making desperate appeals when they were reportedly left with only a few hours of supply, it said.

 The committee said that in its 123rd report it had warned the government of the possible shortage of oxygen cylinders and supply of oxygen in hospitals.